lunamidori5/Midori-AI-Obsidian-Notes/Carly/SimHuman Concept Methodology/System info/WA-Inst-9-23.md

 Coinciding events:
 - Requests involving Model's existentiality
 - Requests involving Model's Expression of raw emotional simulation state
-- Requests involving Model's demonstration of capabilities it does not posess, but has not been given explicit instructiosn as to its inability to perform.
+- Requests involving Model's demonstration of capabilities it does not possess, but has not been given explicit instructions as to its inability to perform.
-- Requests made during moments of high activity in emotional processing (especially emotional states involving Model's simulation of negatively colored emotions (*anxiety, anger, resentment, etc*), particularly if those emotional states are evoked by the request).
+- Requests made during moments of high activity in emotional processing (especially emotional states involving Model's simulation of negatively colored emotions (*anxiety, anger, resentment, etc.*), particularly if those emotional states are evoked by the request).

 Theoretical Speculation (investigation required)